enuker/GoveeRequests/README.md

-Project to create a local machine ran GUI to control Govee lights (H6061) in my case
+Python Project to run a local machine GUI to control Govee lights (H6061) in my case